ysicing/ergo/ergo_kube_k3s_bin.md

 ### Options inherited from parent commands

 ```
       --config string         The ergo config file to use (default "/home/runner/.ergo/config/ergo.yml")
       --debug                 Prints the stack trace if an error occurs
       --docker                If true, Use docker instead of containerd
+      --eip string            external IP addresses to advertise for node
+      --k3s-arg stringArray   k3s args
       --silent                Run in silent mode and prevents any ergo log output except panics & fatals
 ```

 ### SEE ALSO